 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This ground beef casserole is packed with so much goodness it can be served as a whole meal.
-It's comprised of two delicious layers: a ground beef and tomato combination serves as the base that's then topped with a cheesy, green pepper, potato and corn mixture.
-The casserole is similar to a cottage pie or this crockpot Chinese pie.
+It's comprised of two delicious layers: A ground beef and tomato combination serves as the base that's then topped with a cheesy, green pepper, potato, and corn mixture.
+The casserole is similar to a cottage pie or this crock pot Chinese pie.

 This hearty, crowd-pleasing dish is ideal for a potluck as it's convenient to transport and share.
-It can also be made ahead of time—just be sure to bring the casserole to room temperature upon removing from the fridge or freezer before baking.
+It can also be made ahead of time—just be sure to bring the casserole to room temperature upon removing it from the fridge or freezer before baking.

 Not a fan of green peppers?
 Swap them for 1 cup of frozen peas.

-- 1 pound extra-lean ground beef (90% or better)*
+1 pound extra-lean ground beef, 90% lean or better

-- 1 cup onion (chopped)
+1 cup coarsely chopped onion

-- 1 can (14 1/2 ounces) diced tomatoes
+1 (14 1/2-ounce) can diced tomatoes

-- 2 teaspoons Worcestershire sauce
+2 teaspoons Worcestershire sauce

-- 2 teaspoons salt
+2 teaspoons salt

-- 1 1/2 cups corn kernels or 1 can (15 ounces) (drained)
+1 1/2 cups corn kernels

-- 16 ounces diced frozen hash brown potatoes, thawed, or about 3 to 4 cups mashed potato or cooked diced potato
+16 ounces diced frozen hash brown potatoes, thawed, or about 3 to 4 cups mashed potato or cooked diced potato

-- 1/4 cup flour
+1/4 cup all-purpose flour